 Many of these programmes are designed to fill skills gaps across their local area.
 IoTs are dedicated to widening opportunities by offering flexible and affordable qualifications to learners of all ages.
 They offer a wide range of technical courses across sectors such as digital, advanced manufacturing, engineering and construction.

 Where are the centres in Lincolnshire?

 The Lincolnshire Institute of Technology comprises of various partners across the Lincolnshire region.

-The lead partner is the University of Lincoln, alongside centres across the county including Lincoln College, Grantham College and University Centre, Boston College, Grimsby Institute of Further and Higher Education, Bishop Burton College (Riseholme College), DN Colleges group (North Lindsey College), and Lincoln UTC.
+The lead partner is the University of Lincoln, alongside centres across the county including Lincoln College, Grantham College and University Centre, Boston College, Grimsby Institute of Further and Higher Education, Bishop Burton College (Riseholme College), University Campus North Lincolnshire, and Lincoln UTC.

 Lincolnshire Institute of Technology Centres